What is a GPX file: and how to use one to improve your next expedition in the great outdoors

-Our guide to GPX files: what is a GPX file and how they can enhance your experience when planning, setting out on and looking back at your adventures
+Our expert guide to GPX files covers what they are and how they can enhance your experience when planning, carrying out and looking back at your adventures

 What is a GPX file?